Protect Your Account: Trust only statrys.com for secure access. Stay vigilant, and report anything suspicious to our support team.

 What Is an Outstanding Invoice?

-An outstanding invoice refers to a sales invoice that was successfully sent to a client but has yet to be paid.
+An outstanding invoice is a sales invoice that was successfully sent to a client but has yet to be paid.
+It is also known as an unpaid invoice or an open invoice.

-When you create an invoice, the payment terms will be the key indicator that informs the client to pay for the products or services purchased within the given time - for instance, 30 calendar days.
+When you create an invoice, the payment terms will indicate the period the client has to pay for the products or services purchased.

 a screenshot of Statrys' invoicing software